 There are multiple Central and State level authorities that form policies and regulate business operations.
-The authorities require businesses to get registered under the legislations such as State Value Added Tax Act (VAT), Central Excise, Customs, Professional Tax Act etc.
+The authorities require businesses to get registered under the legislation such as State Value Added Tax Act (VAT), Central Excise, Customs, Professional Tax Act etc.

-Brief to various government registrations
+Brief to various government registrations, like:

 - Shop Licence: You need to obtain separate shop license for each of your business locations such as registered office, branch office etc.

 - IEC: Import and export transaction can be carried out only if you have Import And Export Code.

 - GST Registration: It is mandatory for every person engaged in the supply of goods or services in India.